Anonymity941212/SyntheticOversampling/README.md

 [Our paper](Synthetic_Oversampling.pdf) offers two research questions:

-- **RQ1** 1: Which synthetic oversampling technique can generate the most informative minority samples, leading to the highest performance for learners trained on the original dataset combined with synthetic sam- ples?
+- **RQ1** Which synthetic oversampling technique can generate the most informative minority samples, leading to the highest performance for learners trained on the original dataset combined with synthetic sam- ples?
-- **RQ2** RQ2: When generating the synthetic samples, which approach has the highest efficiency (measured in terms of runtimes)?
+- **RQ2** When generating the synthetic samples, which approach has the highest efficiency (measured in terms of runtimes)?

-To run the code, and the statistical analysis required to answer these questions, pleae apply the following steps.
+To run the code, and the statistical analysis required to answer these questions, please apply the following steps.

 1. clone the repo with
    ```